Skip to Main Content

 Although the exact cause of the condition is unknown, neuroblastoma sometimes results from a gene mutation that can be inherited (passed from parent to child).
 Children with the gene mutation are usually diagnosed at a younger age than those without the gene mutation.
 However, there does not have to be a genetic mutation to develop neuroblastoma.

-A biopsy of tumor tissue is the only way to diagnose neuroblastoma.
-The tissue sample is then sent for additional testing to find out exactly what kind of cells make up the tumor and if there are certain genetic factors in the cell to help determine prognosis.
+Diagnosing neuroblastoma is a multi-step process.
+A biopsy, which is a tissue sample from the tumor, is the only way to diagnose neuroblastoma.
+A biopsy is generally done under anesthesia.
+Then we send the tissue sample for testing to find out exactly what kind of cells make up the tumor.
+This allows us to see if there are certain genetic factors that might be targets for new drugs.

-• Computed tomography (CT).
-This fast, painless imaging procedure creates multiple detailed or three-dimensional images.
-It can also help determine the size of a tumor.
+• CT and MRI scans.
+These scans create multiple detailed or three-dimensional images.
+They can help doctors determine the size and spread of the tumor.

-• Bone marrow aspiration.
+• Bone marrow aspiration or biopsy.
 This test collects bone marrow, which is sent to a pathologist to look for any signs of cancer.
-Your child will be under anesthesia during the test.
-A large needle is placed into the hipbone to remove bone marrow.
+It is collected either by aspiration, where a large needle is placed into the hipbone or by biopsy, where a small piece of bone marrow is cut out.
+Your child will be under anesthesia during these tests.

-Treatment depends on the stage of the cancer.
-Prenatally diagnosed neuroblastoma may only need monitoring with doctor visits and ultrasounds until it goes away on its own.
+Prenatally diagnosed (discovered while the mother is still pregnant) or neonatally diagnosed (soon after birth) neuroblastoma may only need to be monitored with doctor visits and ultrasounds until it goes away on its own.

-Other patients may only need surgery to remove the tumor.
-Patients with higher stage neuroblastoma need surgery and chemotherapy.
-Chemotherapy kills any remaining cancer cells left behind after the surgery.
+Low risk disease may only need surgery to remove the tumor.
+Patients with intermediate to higher stage neuroblastoma may need surgery and chemotherapy.

 Stage IV is the highest stage of neuroblastoma and the most difficult to treat.
 Children with stage IV neuroblastoma may receive a combination of therapies such as: